cs142b/tiny-compiler/README.md

 ## tiny-compiler in Rust :)

 #### TODO
-- [ ] Build the frontend of the compiler by generating/emitting SSA instructions in the parser
+- [ ] Generate or emit SSA instructions in the parser -> idea is to store all instructions in a vector of pairs (basic_block_id, instruction_enum), using the indices as the line numbers
-      - [ ] Stuff
+- [ ] Implement how basic blocks, functions, and program work as a whole together.
+      -> add implementation here...
-- [ ]
+- [ ] Add tasks as we go...

 #### usage of the tiny language
 ```js